cs481-ekh/f22-kitty-cat-studios/docs/AI_functions.md

 * ShotDecision(FVector location) **Line 281**
     * For now, I believe we should keep this function for testing our tags and to shoot.
 If we use an if statement to have raycast look for our AIRunner tag, then shoot, that might give us better functionality.
+    * Called in Tick to make a shot decision every 30 frames

 * Fire() **Line 291**
     * This seems to be functional, it’s doing some checks and then spawning the object to try and hit the player or AI runner.